 - Call attention to and identify priorities in an understudied area by planning a workshop or developing a conceptual model.

 - Analyze data from existing healthcare delivery research resources.

 Time, Travel, and Cost Commitment

 The expected time commitment is flexible so that Scholars can maintain their major responsibilities in their current institution.

 - Scholars will devote a minimum of 20% full time equivalent and up to 35% full time equivalent over a one-year period.

-- Scholars will be expected to spend at least two days per month on-site at NCI’s Shady Grove facility in Rockville, MD.
+- Scholars will be expected to periodically spend time on-site at NCI's Shady Grove facility in Rockville, MD.

 - Scholars will be provided with salary and benefits through an agreement with their institution to cover their full time equivalent commitment as well as mentorship throughout the program.